i-am-shodan/USBArmyKnife/README.md

 1. Click the PlatformIO icon (Alien icon)

-1. (Remove the dongle if it was inserted) **Press and hold the hardware button**, insert the LilyGo dongle, wait 1s and **release the button**.
+1. (Remove the dongle if it was inserted) **Press and hold the hardware button**, insert the device, wait 1s and **release the button**.

-1. Under 'LILYGO-T-Dongle-S3' Select upload
+   * You should now seen a new COM port/serial device attached to your machine

+1. In the menu expand the device you want to flash.
+   * For the T-Dongle S3 you should expand 'LILYGO-T-Dongle-S3'
+   * For a generic ESP32-S2 you should expand 'Generic-ESP32-S2'
+   * It may take a few seconds to populate the build menu after you've selected your device

+1. Press 'Upload'

+1. *Only if your device does NOT have an SD card.*
+   1. *Edit the files for the flash filesystem, these are stored in the 'data' directory.*
+   1. *Expand the Platform folder in the build menu from the previous step.*
+   1. *Click 'Upload Filesystem Image'.*

-1. When the upload has finished successfully, remove the dongle and insert the micro SD card
+1. When the upload has finished successfully, remove the dongle and insert the micro SD card if you have one

 ### Updating the codebase to the latest version